 Garden Enhancement Grant

 Are you a garden leader working to improve your garden but need funding?
 Do you have a dream project that you’ve been waiting to make happen at your garden?
 Applications have been accepted and approved for 2019.
-Check back in next year for our 2020 grant applications.
+Check back next year for our 2020 grant applications.
 To prepare, you can see our guidelines and application below.

 2019 Garden Enhancement Grant Program Guidelines